Songs for Long Distance Relationships: When Miles Feel Like Miles

 "Distance doesn't make love smaller.
 It just makes ordinary moments louder — and a song can hold those moments when your arms can't."— Richard Nelson, What's Your Beat

-What a Song Can Actually Do Across the Miles
+What a Custom Song Can Actually Do Across the Miles

 I want to be careful here.
 I'm not a therapist and I'm not making clinical claims.
 But I have written a lot of songs for people in long distance relationships, and I've seen what happens when the right song lands.